bufbuild-ru/docs/docs/bsr/admin/manage-repositories/index.md

 2. Start typing in the **Select new label** box — it provides type-ahead results to help you filter all of the available labels.
 3. Select the label you want to use and press **Enter**.
 If none of the restrictions apply, the default label changes.

+::: tip Note
-::: tip If the label you want to switch to is archived, you must first unarchive it by pushing again with that label.
+If the label you want to switch to is archived, you must first unarchive it by pushing again with that label.
 :::

 ### Change visibility